▌How many towns in Vermont spray pesticides along roads to kill adult mosquitoes?

 A mist of malathion or permethrin is sprayed from trucks driving along roads in the BLSG District.
 These chemicals kill flying mosquitoes and other small insects.
 This approach is not used in the Lemon Fair District or in other towns in Vermont.

 ▌How safe are the chemical pesticides sprayed along roads to kill adult mosquitoes ?

 The chemicals sprayed along roads in the BLSG District include malathion and permethrin.
 The spray trucks have ultra low-volume spray equipment which produces a mist of very small droplets so only a small amount of pesticide must be used.
-However, the chemicals are highly toxic to many animals including insects, other invertebrates, fish, birds, and some mammals (permethrin is highly toxic to domestic cats).
+However, the droplets are highly concentrated and the chemicals are highly toxic to many animals including insects, other invertebrates, fish, birds, and some mammals (permethrin is highly toxic to domestic cats).

 Malathion has been implicated as a potential human health risk in the following categories (source):